veravolkova/CopilotHackathon/exercisefiles/dotnet/README.md

 - Inside `MinimalAPI\Program.cs` add the following endpoints:

-- **/DaysBetweenDates**:

-* calculate days between two dates
-* receive by query string two parameters `date1` and `date2`, and calculate the days between those two dates.

-- **/validatephonenumber**:

-* receive by querystring a parameter called phoneNumber
-* validate phoneNumber with Spanish format, for example `+34666777888`
-* if phoneNumber is valid return true

-- **/validatespanishdni**:

-* receive by querystring a parameter called dni
-* calculate DNI letter
-* if DNI is valid return "valid"
-* if DNI is not valid return "invalid"

-We will create automated tests to check that the functionality is correctly implemented.
-When the development is completed, we will build a container using Docker

-- **/returncolorcode**:

-* receive by querystring a parameter called color
-* read colors.json file and return the rgba field
-* get color var from querystring
-* iterate for each color in colors.json to find the color
-* return the code.hex field

-- **/tellmeajoke**:

-Make a call to the joke api and return a random joke using axios

-- **/moviesbydirector**:

-(this will require to browse to https://www.omdbapi.com/apikey.aspx and request a FREE API Key)

-Receive by querystring a parameter called director

-Make a call to the movie api  and return a list of movies of that director using axios

-Return the full list of movies

-- **/parseurl**:

-Retrieves a parameter from querystring called someurl

-Parse the url and return the protocol, host, port, path, querystring and hash

-Return the parsed host

-- **/listfiles**:

-Get the current directory

-Get the list of files in the current directory

-Return the list of files

-- **/calculatememoryconsumption**:
+- **/daysBetweenDates**:

+Calculate days between two dates<br />
+Retrieve two parameters `date1` and `date2` from a query string, and calculate the days between those two dates<br />

+- **/validatePhoneNumber**:

+Retrieve a `phoneNumber` parameter from a query string<br />
+Validate phoneNumber with Spanish format, for example `+34666777888`<br />
+If phoneNumber is valid return true<br />

+- **/validateSpanishDni**:

+Retrieve dni parameter from a query string<br />
+Validate the format of a spanish DNI (8 digits and 1 letter)<br />
+If dni is valid return "valid"<br />
+If dni is not valid return "invalid"<br />

+- **/returnColorCode**:

+Retrieve prameter color from a query string<br />
+Read colors.json file and return the rgba field<br />
+Iterate for each color in colors.json to find the color passed as the parameter<br />
+Return the code.hex field<br />

+- **/tellMeAJoke**:

+Make a call to the joke api https://api.chucknorris.io/jokes/random<br />
+Return a random joke using axios<br />

+- **/moviesByDirector**:

+(this will require requesting a FREE API key here https://www.omdbapi.com/apikey.aspx)

+Retrieve `director` parameter from a query string<br />
+Make a call to the movie api and return a list of movies of that director using axios<br />
+Return the full list of movies<br />

+- **/parseUrl**:

+Retrieve `someurl` parameter from a query string<br />
+Parse the url and return the protocol, host, port, path, query string and hash<br />

+- **/listFiles**:

+Get the current directory<br />
+Get the list of files in the current directory<br />
+Return the list of files<br />

+- **/calculateMemoryConsumption**:

 Return the memory consumption of the process in GB, rounded to 2 decimals

-- **/randomeuropeancountry**:
+- **/randomEuropeanCountry**:

-Make an array of european countries and its iso codes
+Make an array of European countries and its ISO codes<br />

-Return a random country from the array
+Return a random country and its ISO code from the array<br />

-Return the country and its iso code

 ### Exercise 3

-- Create a Dockerfile for the Minimal API project.
+Create a Dockerfile for the Minimal API project<br />

-- Build the image and run the app on port 8080
+Build the image and run the app on port 8080

 ``` powershell
 docker build -t dotnetapp .
 docker run -d -p 8080:80 --name dotnetapp dotnetapp
 ```

-# GitHub Copilot Labs exercises
+## GitHub Copilot Labs exercises (OUT OF SCOPE)

-The following tasks can be performed using the Copilot labs add-in, currently PREVIEW functionality, expect some bugs.
+The following tasks can be performed using the Copilot labs add-in, currently PREVIEW functionality, expect some bugs

 Make sure to install the GitHub Copilot labs extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-labs

-Open GitHub Copilot extension to see all the available functionality.
+Open GitHub Copilot extension to see all the available functionality

 - **Explain**